threefoldtech/home/README.md

-# Home
+# Grid Wiki

 Organizational home repository containing team documentation, engineering processes, product specifications, and release information.

 ## What this is

-Home functions as the central knowledge base for contributors and maintainers across the technology ecosystem.
+Grid Wiki functions as the central knowledge base for contributors and maintainers across the technology ecosystem.
 It covers development workflows, component ownership, release planning, team structure, and operational processes.

 This repository does not contain production code; it serves as the canonical location for project-wide documentation and coordination.